Ayushburman/Linux_Cybersec_Course/README.md

 24. Learn log monitoring using /var/log and journalctl.
 25. Understand Linux kernel basics and boot process.
 26. Learn firewall and security basics using ufw or iptables.
+27. Practice Git and GitHub on Linux terminal.